Searching ...

 Lancaster County Health Care

-MUSC Health Lancaster Medical Center is the leading healthcare provider in the county.
-Its 156-bed facility offers acute care, diagnostic services, women’s health, emergency treatment, wound care, orthopedic services, cardiac services, and more.
+MUSC Health Lancaster Medical Center is the county’s leading healthcare provider.
+Its 156-bed facility has facilities for acute care, diagnostic services, women’s health, emergency treatment, wound care, orthopedic services, cardiac services, and more.

 Rebound Behavioral Health Hospital is an adult in-patient treatment center and substance abuse rehab program.
 It has 63 beds on its peaceful, wooded estate.